Nobody running Lebanon, says central bank boss | Business

 Part of Lebanon's wider financial meltdown, the steadily worsening fuel crisis has hit a crunch point, with hospitals, bakeries and many businesses scaling back operations or shutting down completely as fuel runs dry.
 Deadly violence has flared in fuel lines, protesters have blocked roads, and fuel tankers have been hijacked this week.

-The central bank's move to end subsidies, which will mean a sharp increase in fuel prices, is the latest turn in the financial crisis that has sunk the Lebanese pound by 90% in less than two years and pushed more than half the population into poverty.
-Salameh said Lebanon could recover but it was not possible to say how long that would take.
+The central bank's move to end subsidies, which will mean sharp price increases, is the latest turn in the financial crisis that has sunk the Lebanese pound by 90% in less than two years and pushed more than half the population into poverty.
+Salameh said Lebanon could recover but could not say how long that would take.
 "So far you have nobody running the country," he told Radio Free Lebanon.

-"HUMILIATION OF THE LEBANESE" Critics of the subsidy scheme say it has created huge incentives for smuggling and hoarding by selling petroleum products at a fraction of their real price.
+"HUMILIATION OF THE LEBANESE" Critics of the subsidy scheme say it has encouraged smuggling and hoarding by selling commodities at a fraction of their real price.

 Salameh said the bank had been obliged to finance traders who were not bringing product to market, and that more than $800 million spent on fuel imports in the last month should have lasted three months.
 Despite an unprecedented wave of imports, Salameh noted there was no diesel, gasoline or electricity.
 "This is humiliation of the Lebanese," he said.